 Admission Information for Freshmen

-Beginning Freshmen: Current high school students seeking college freshman placement and students who have earned fewer than 12 semester hours following graduation from high school.
+Beginning Freshmen: Current high school students seeking college freshman placement and students who have earned fewer than 12 semester credits following graduation from high school.

-Students receiving their high school diploma and the Associate of Arts degree at the same time should complete the freshman application.
-The application will be evaluated for both freshman and junior-level admission standards.
+Applicants who received their high school diploma and an Associate of Arts degree at the same time should complete the freshman application, which will be evaluated for both freshman and junior-level admission standards.

 How to Apply: Freshman applicants must apply online.

 When to Apply: Admission priority is provided to qualified applicants whose applications and supporting documents are received by the Office of Admissions during the preferred application period from August 1 through November 1.
 Applications received outside this period will be considered on a space-available basis only.

 Incoming Freshman Deadlines

 - The freshman application period is August 1 through November 1, regardless of entering term.